Justice League: The New Frontier

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Hal Jordan chooses to accept the Green Lantern ring and oath, committing to become a hero despite his war trauma.
 This active choice marks his entry into the world of superheroes and cosmic responsibility., moving from reaction to action.

 At 38 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The Centre's true scope is revealed: it plans to cleanse Earth of humanity.
+The analysis reveals that this crucial beat The Centre's true scope is revealed: it plans to cleanse Earth of humanity.
 Government nuclear response is proposed.
 Stakes escalate from isolated incidents to potential global extinction.
 False defeat as conventional heroics seem insufficient., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 56 minutes (75% through) represents the emotional nadir.
 Here, Multiple heroes are injured or seemingly killed in The Centre's devastating attack on the island.
 The military operation fails catastrophically.
 All seems lost as The Centre prepares its final assault, with humanity facing extinction., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.